Formatter

 Giga

-Here’s a pretty intense example, where we use the formatter
+Here’s a pretty intense example, where we use the formatter to convert the values

 into Gigabytes, Terabytes, Petabytes, etc. There’s a pretty hefty algorithm to scale